RNC Day 1: Here's what to expect as the RNC kicks off in Milwaukee after Trump assassination attempt

 How to watch the 2024 RNC with cable

 CBS television stations will have coverage beginning at 10 p.m.
-Eastern during the four days.
+ET during the four days.
 Find your local CBS station here.

 How to watch the 2024 RNC without cable